Lecture notes on the formation and early evolution of planetary systems

-For statistical studies, the most important of the current methods is radial velocity surveys.
-51~Peg, the first known extrasolar planet orbiting a normal star, was discovered this way \cite{mayor95}, and most of our current knowledge of the extrasolar planet population derives from radial velocity surveys \citep{marcy05}.
-The observable is the time dependence of the radial velocity of a star due to the presence of an orbiting planet.
+The observable in a radial velocity search for extrasolar planets is the time dependence of the radial velocity of a star due to the presence of an orbiting planet.
 For a planet on a circular orbit the geometry is shown in Figure~\ref{fig_geometry}.
 The star orbits the center of mass with a velocity,

 Observing the system at an inclination angle $i$, we see the radial velocity vary with a semi-amplitude $K = v_* \sin i$,

 If the inclination is unknown, what we measure ($K$) determines a {\em lower limit} to the planet mass $M_p$.
 Note that $M_*$ is not determined from the radial velocity curve, but must instead be determined from the stellar spectral properties.
 If the planet has an eccentric orbit, $e$ can be determined by fitting the non-sinusoidal radial velocity curve.